Datavault-UK/automate-dv-docs/docs/migration_guides/migrating_v0.5_v0.6.md

 ## Satellites

-Satellites have gone through a minor change in v0.6.
+Satellites have also gone through a minor change in v0.6.

 ### Invocation